open-ephys/ONI/source/hw-spec/devices/special.rst

 Special Devices
 ================
-There are two kinds of special devices that are required by this specification:
+There are two kinds of special devices that are required by this specification.
+These devices are tied to specific :ref:`hubs<hub>`.
+The required devices are:

-An information device on each hub and a heartbeat device in local hub 0.
+- An :ref:`hub_info_dev` on each hub
+- A :ref:`hub_heartbeat` in local hub 0.

 .. _hub_info_dev: